User37som/libbitcoin/bx-fetch-history.md

 }
 ```

 > A missing `input` property indicates that the output is unspent.
-The output for this example could become spent, and/or more inputs may be received.
+The output for this example could become spent, and/or more output may be received.